guggens/log-dropwizard-eureka-mongo-sample/README.md

 # log-dropwizard-eureka-mongo-sample
-Sample combining some dropwizard standalone apps: a eureka server, a resource writing to a mongo db and a log producer who discovers the writer and calls it resource.
+Sample combining some dropwizard standalone apps: a eureka server, a resource writing to a mongo db and a log producer who discovers the writer and calls its resource.

-this is the almight dropwizard eureka mongo example.
+This is the almight dropwizard eureka mongo example.

+##Preconditions:
+ * Java installed properly, 1.6 and above
+ * Maven installed properly, 3.0.5 and above
+ * MongoDB installed properly, any recent version should do
+ * I've only tried it on windows, if you try anything else, please let me know.
+ * Ports: the following ports are used: 20000, 20001, 20010, 20011, 20012, 20013, 20020, 20021, 20030, 20031, 20040, 20041
+ 	If you've some port conflict, search in the .yml files and change numbers, that should do the trick.

 ##How to set it up:

-### Install MongoDB to some place where you feel apropriate.
 ### Start MongoDB by open a console in subfolder mongo
  * call: pathtomongo\bin\mongod -f mongolog.conf
  * check mongo\mongo.log if mongo is up properly.